This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 For Lamp Black, we'll go with PBk6, and we'll talk about the other Carbon Black, or furnace black, here for PBk7.
 We've read that Lamp Black seems to be made by burning oil, and that PBk7 is possibly made by burning natural gas or coal.
 (Other carbon blacks include PBk8 from burning vegetative matter, and PBk9 when animal bones are used as the source).

 The particle size is super tiny and the end product is extremely intense.
-In fact it behaves more like an organic pigment, which might be helpful to keep in mind if you are doing value studies and experience some of the infamous \”voodoo darkening”.
+In fact it behaves more like an organic pigment, which might be helpful to keep in mind if you are doing value studies and experience some of the infamous rogue darkening of mixtures that sometimes happen when oil paint is drying.

-While not as black as an Anish Kapoor nanotube situation, for a regular paint this is one of the deepest darkest and most opaque black colors.
+While not as dark-black as an Anish Kapoor nanotube situation, for a regular paint this is one of the deepest darkest and most opaque black colors.
 In mixes it is cool, and pulls towards blue.

 Some painters opt for convenience blacks instead of carbon black, as PBk7 can be too intense.